- Search The Registry

 Baker later received an education at Franklin College.
 His father was an express agent; once Baker turned fifteen, he became his assistant.
 Baker worked with wagons and linchpins, which sparked an interest in mechanical sciences.
 At 21, Baker married 19-year-old Carrie Carriger on December 12, 1880, in Adams County, Iowa.
 They had one child named Lulu Belle Baker.

-Baker worked for decades on his product, attempting several different forms of friction, including rubbing two bricks together mechanically and using various types of metals.
+Baker worked for decades on his product, attempting several forms of friction, including rubbing two bricks together mechanically and using various types of metals.
 After twenty-three years, the friction heater was perfected.
 It had two metal cylinders, one inside the other, with a spinning core in the center made of wood that produced friction.
 His invention #718071 was patented on January 13, 1903.
 Baker started a business with several other men to manufacture the heater.